Tree Davis Memorial Grove Turf Conversion

 Ever since it was constructed in 2001, the greenbelt south of University Retirement Community (URC) has been designated as the Tree Davis Memorial Grove.
 Originally intended as a site for memorial and commemorative tree plantings, Tree Davis found over the ensuing decades that many of the park’s shrub plantings were excessively vigorous and not compatible with healthy tree growth.
 Starting in 2019, Tree Davis began an initiative to renovate the grove as a “Climate-Ready Landscape” pilot project, that transitions conventional landscape shrub plantings to native and drought tolerant species with a greater likelihood of thriving in our changing climate.
 New plantings have been selected for their beauty, wildlife habitat value, and compatibility with the growth of young trees.
 New tree plantings have focused on climate-ready selections that have proven heat and drought tolerant.

 Landscape renovations began in 2019, focusing first on overgrown shrub areas.
 As drought conditions have worsened, Tree Davis has worked with the City of Davis to identify underutilized turf areas to convert to Climate-Ready Landscapes.
 Conversion of turf areas will conserve water, increase wildlife habitat, and open up space for the planting of more Climate-Ready trees.
-Because turf conversions also have the potential to change recreational use patterns of the greenbelt, we are seeking feedback from residents living near the greenbelt and others who use the space regularly.
+The turf conversion process for the areas marked above is slated to begin in the spring of 2023.

 What are Climate-Ready Landscapes?